Shining lights: a symbol of hope and healing across religions

 • a mason jar with string lights lays on the ocean floor with waves approaching it as the sun sets in the distanceIn autumn, people of the Hindu faith (along with some Sikhs, Jains and Buddhists) celebrated Diwali, the great festival of lights.
 These celebrations feature bright lanterns that serve as symbols of wisdom and the triumph of good over evil.

-• On December 22, the Jewish community began their eight-day festival of lights, Hanukkah.
+• In December, the Jewish community began their eight-day festival of lights, Hanukkah.

 • Meanwhile, Christians have begun the Advent season with its weekly themes of hope, joy and love leading up to the feast of Christmas.
 We see homes decorated with candles, outside illuminations and twinkling Christmas trees.